 Twenty-eight kids and a few adults spilled out of vans into the parking lot.
 They were laughing about swimming in the lake, sharing stories about playing football, showing off their new step moves, and singing songs together.
 They shared communal joy and memories as they arrived back in South Atlanta after five days away at Camp Grace.

 Going to camp is always a special time for the youth in our community, and this year was no different.
-Youth leader, Michelle Witherspoon, shared what a joy it is to be a part of camp.
-After working through homesickness with kids, watching them try new things, and seeing them create strong friendships, she says “I was really proud of them, it takes courage to leave what you know and challenge yourself to do things you haven’t done.”
+South Atlanta Youth Group leader, Michelle Witherspoon, shared what a joy it is to be a part of camp.
+After working through homesickness with kids, watching them try new things, and seeing them create strong friendships, she says, “I was really proud of them, it takes courage to leave what you know and challenge yourself to do things you haven’t done.”

 The obstacles and challenges at camp are bountiful.
 Some campers face the new experience of their first extended trip away from home.
 The rock wall, the “Big Swing,” and the zipline can be scary for those with a fear of heights.
 Swimming in a lake where you can’t see the bottom can also be nerve wracking, especially for those who grow up in the city.